Leading the Saint Louis Science Center toward a brighter future

 As an Advanced Certified Fundraising Executive (ACFRE), Mr. Williams has extensive knowledge in all areas and disciplines of development/advancement.
 His experience and education has created special expertise in the areas of strategic planning, policy formulation, board and staff recruitment, development and team building efforts, deferred giving, capital and major gift programs, governmental relations, economic development programs, constituent relations programs and integrated marketing and communication programs.

 Williams attended Seton Hall University, South Orange, NJ and holds a B.A. from Kings College in Wilkes Barre, PA.
 He also attained a Master of Science degree in Health and Human Service Administration with a concentration in Gerontological Services from Misericordia University in Dallas, PA.

-Barbara Boyle is Vice President of Finance and Chief Financial Officer for the Saint Louis Science Center.
+Barbara Boyle is Chief Operating and Financial Officer for the Saint Louis Science Center.
 In this role she supervises all aspects of the Financial and Information Systems Administrator functions.

 Boyle heads the Science Center's Finance and Audit committee of the Board of Commissioners and is responsible for the preparation of the annual audited financial statements and the annual operating budget.
 She also oversees the Science Center's compliance with AICPA standards and all related laws and the financial integrity of all applicable commitments.

 Most recently, Boyle was the Director of Finance / HR – Eastern Region and Interim Chief Financial Officer at Boys & Girls Town / Edgewood Children’s Center.
 In addition to nonprofit experience, Boyle has more than 20 years experience in investment banking with A.G.
 Edwards, including more than 10 years as Managing Director – Investment Banking in the Capital Markets Division.